allenc256/teenygrad/README.md

 ### Neural Network

-Neural networks can be defined using a simple module API analogous to the PyTorch to the `torch.nn` API.
+Neural networks can be defined using a simple module API analogous to PyTorch's `torch.nn` API.
 For example, the following PyTorch network:

 ```
 import torch